tensorflow/tfjs-website/source/tutorials/mnist.md

 });
 ```

 `model.fit` is where the parameters actually get updated.

-The entirely MNIST
-dataset doesn't fit into memory, so we have our own outer for loop that
+Calling model.fit() once with the whole dataset, will result in uploading the
-iteratively feeds `fit` batches of `(image, label)` pairs.
-If the entire
+whole dataset to the GPU, which could freeze the application.
+To avoid uploading
-dataset were to fit into GPU memory, we could call `fit` a single time with the
+large amounts of data to the GPU, and risk freezing the application, we recommend
-entire dataset.
-Internally, `fit` would shuffle.
+calling model.fit() inside a for loop, passing a single batch of data at a time.

 Breaking down the arguments again:
 ```js